Wiffleball Rule Book

 - A ball that hits the pitcher will be considered a foul ball.

-- Team must bat in order, if no, batting out of turn will be automatically out.
+- Team must bat in order.
+Batting out of turn will be an automatic OUT.

 - Team pitches to themselves; 3 pitches for males, and 5 pitches to females.
 3 strikes is an out.